randallsquared/uhfs/uhf/index.md

 ## CURIEs definition object

-UHF uses [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/)s to namespace all specified keys, allowing extensions by adding new CURIE definitions to a JSON object such that the CURIE prefix is the key, and the reference is the value.
-This JSON object is the "CURIEs definition object".
+UHF uses [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/)s to namespace all specified keys, allowing extensions by adding new CURIE definitions to a JSON object such that the CURIE prefix is the key, and the mapped IRI is the value.
+The mapped (partial) IRI is called the "expansion".
+This JSON object is called the "CURIEs definition object".

 ###### Example